 IT services marketing should have an interesting year ahead.
-Analysts agree that the global Pandemic has accelerated the adaption of cloud computing, and that this will continue into 2021.
+Analysts agree that the adaption of cloud computing will continue into 2021.
 No one will be surprised, the Cloud enables remote and mobile working, and shifts spending from capital to revenue.
 Although Europe is trailing North America and Asia Pacific due to the tougher regulatory environment in Europe, a large proportion of enterprise customers in Europe will increase their spend on cloud services in 2021.

 Analysts agree on more cloud adoption